aenarete/KiteSimulators.jl/docs/PackageInstallation.md

 <p align="center"><img src="dir_structure.png" width="300" /></p>

-It is suggested that you now create a Julia image that contains a compiled version off all the packages.
+It is suggested that you now create a Julia image that contains a compiled version of all the packages.

 On the command line, enter for Linux:
 ```bash